 Example 1.
 IGMP

-Using the solutions of the Computer and Networks Area for ConceptDraw PRO you can create your own computer network diagrams quick and easy.
+Using the solutions of the Computer and Networks Area for ConceptDraw DIAGRAM you can create your own computer network diagrams quick and easy.

 See also Samples:

 When describing any computer network, we imagine a set of devices and nodes, arranged in some way.
 Talking about network structures, we should distinguish physical and logical network topologies, as physical topology is about devices location and logical topology illustrates data flow.
 In the same time, they do not have to match, and some devices, such as repeaters, may have a physical star layout, but a bus logical topology.

 There are two main types of computer network topologies: Physical topology that show the physical organization of a network - equipment and types of connections.
 Star network topology involves a set of devices that is connected to a single hub (router).
 Ring network topology means that, devices connected according this topology have two connections, connecting with nearby devices to make a loop.
 Bus network topology is the topology presented at the current diagram.
 It is similar to a ring topology.
 The difference is that data moves up and down a linear connection, copying itself where network equipment works as bus-stations along the way.
 This network topology can be used for small network, or when adding an extra device into a network.

 Local area network connects computers and other network appliances within an area, such as office building or a campus.
 It can be difficult to provide such network without a predesigned plan.
 For these purposes you can use network diagram software, which helps you to create LAN network diagrams and office network diagrams quickly and effortless.
 This will speed up your work and you can save the diagram for the future network improvements.